Hearing loss is often associated with old age, but it happens to children as well.

 If that’s true, your speech therapist will help your family learn sign language so you can teach your child.

-Your speech therapist will also help you explore other treatment options, including the “total communication” method, using written language, and augmentative and alternative communication options.
+Your speech therapist will also help you explore other treatment options, including working with an audiologist.

 Book Your Appointment With District Speech Today